timofeevda/jstressy/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.timofeevda.jstressy/jstressy/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.github.timofeevda.jstressy/jstressy)

 # JStressy
-Lightweight framework for prototyping load/stress tools for Web applications.
+JStressy is a lightweight framework for prototyping load/stress tools for Web applications.
 Each framework's component can be separately changed and reimplemented based on your needs.
 Current implementation has hardcoded dependencies on [Vert.x](https://vertx.io/) and [RxJava 2.x](https://github.com/ReactiveX/RxJava) (can be changed in future).

 ## How to build
 ```